Inselnova Wiki Play

 Newcomer's Favor

 The archipelago is gentle with those who have just arrived.
-A new Governor's first raids and first settlings sail with a little extra in the hold, quietly, so those early missions land rather than founder.
-The help is real, and it fades as you find your feet.
+A new Governor's first raids and first settlings go a little easier, quietly, so those early missions land rather than founder.
+The help is real, it is written plainly on your reports, and it fades as you find your feet.

 Where it applies, and where it does not